pacofung0901/Muyan-TTS/README.md

 ```
 This will automatically process the data and generate ```data/tts_sft_data.json```.

-Note that we use a specific speaker of "3752" (which can be specified in ```data_process/text_format_conversion.py```) from dev-clean of LibriSpeech as an example because its data size is relatively large.
+Note that we use a specific speaker ID of "3752" from dev-clean of LibriSpeech (which can be specified in ```data_process/text_format_conversion.py```) as an example because its data size is relatively large.
 If you organize your own dataset for training, please prepare at least a dozen of minutes of speech from the target speaker.

 If an error occurs during the process, resolve the error, delete the existing contents of the data folder, and then rerun ```train.sh```.